top of page

 We’ve been enjoying speaking with the ‘Wild Readers of Chiswersmith' (pictured along the top of this page) and sharing their thoughts on what they are reading with you.

-Congratulations to Sylvie, one of our February Wild Readers and the winner of our February Free Book Draw.
-She won £30 in free books!
+Congratulations to Gabe, one of our September Wild Readers and the winner of our September Free Book Draw.
+He won £20 in free books!

 In addition to our Wild Reader recommendations, we have had a number of book recommendations submitted to us through our website.
 Many of these are now on our shelves, displayed with an accompanying customer review.

-Thanks so much to everyone who has shared a recommendation with us so far and do, please, continue to do so - you might just be our next winner of £30 in free books!
+Thanks so much to everyone who has shared a recommendation with us so far and do, please, continue to do so - you might just be our next free book winner!
 Submit your book recommendations and reviews here.

 Monday - Saturday: 10.00 - 6.00